 You should try to post new content regularly to maintain an up-to-date online presence.
 Some charities have a very detailed schedule of planned content.
 Some smaller groups may tend to wing it when inspiration strikes!

-A designated person (or perhaps two working closely together) should have control over your group’s social media to ensure the consistency and clarity of your messaging.
+A designated person (or perhaps two working closely together) should oversee your group’s social media to ensure consistent, clear messaging.

-To get started, you should map out the key events, activities and information that you know you’ll want to put online and plan to tell your audience about them in good time.
+To get started, map out the key events, activities, and information you know you’ll want to put online, and plan to tell your audience about them in good time.
 A simple calendar or spreadsheet will work for this.
 Don’t leave it all to your designated social media person, though.
 The group should think collectively about content ideas.
 People don’t realise what useful information they are sitting on!
-You can also share relevant information to your page from other organisations (like Supporting Communities!), it doesn’t always need to be your own content.
+You can also share relevant information on your page from other organisations (like Supporting Communities!), it doesn’t always need to be your own content.

 Think about photos or other visual elements you can include in your post to make it stand out in a newsfeed.
 You can even spend a little time making your own graphics to catch people’s eyes as they scroll on by!